 An energy audit is a systematic examination of the energy consumption of a company or facility.
 The goal is to assess the Energy Efficiency and identify potential for reducing energy consumption.
 All relevant aspects of energy consumption are analyzed, including the technologies used, operating procedures, and building structure.

 An energy audit can be carried out at the level of individual buildings as well as at the level of entire production sites.
 It typically includes detailed data collection, analysis of consumption data, and identification of savings potential.
-An energy audit is often carried out in several phases.
+The implementation of an energy audit often takes place in several phases.

 First, an inventory of current energy consumption is taken, followed by an analysis of existing systems and processes.
 Subsequently, measures for improving Energy Efficiency are developed and prioritized.
 The results of the audit are summarized in a report that contains recommendations for future measures.